NavigationContentFooter

 7. A summary of your migration displays.
 Click Finish to launch the migration process:

-8. Once the migration is complete, you see a notification in Recent Tasks bar:
+8. Once the migration is complete, you will see a notification in the Recent Tasks bar:

 9. Update the destination host of your failover IP, either from the Dedibox console or by using the Dedibox API.